ProNeverFake/BBAudioTranscriber/README.md

 # other requirements through sudo apt-get install
 # TBD, just install anything that is missing
 ```

+Then, download the model from the Huggingface model hub and save it somewhere here.
+- Just save it in this BBAudioTranscription folder
+- Be sure to download the whisper-medium model

 ## Server side running